-At Natural Bio Health, our physicians have been treating men with testosterone for more than fourteen 14 years.
+At Natural Bio Health, our providers have been treating men with testosterone for more than fourteen 14 years.
 We have four medical clinics located in Austin, College Station, San Antonio and Odessa, Texas and have treated thousands of men with testosterone therapy.
 Therefore, we were somewhat taken aback by the recently published VA study of older, at risk men, that warned that the testosterone users in this particular cohort (group) of men “had a higher incidence of ischemic stroke, a heart attack or to have died of any cause.”

 This report made headlines in the LA Times with the following comment from a reporter: